linkedin/cruise-control/docs/wiki/Troubleshooting.md

 #### Resolution

-1. If converting the mentioned UNIX timestamp results in a date in the past or a very future date, verify that the system clock is showing the right time, try restarting CC and by using the latest version of Cruise Control.
+1. If converting the mentioned UNIX timestamp results in a date in the very past or the very future, verify that the system clock is showing the right time, try restarting CC, and ensure that you are using the latest version of Cruise Control compatible with your version of Kafka (see [Environment Requirements](https://github.com/linkedin/cruise-control#environment-requirements)).
 2. Ensure that the brokers are able to write to the `__CruiseControlMetrics` topic and that the partition(s) for this topic is/are not offline.
 3. Try increasing the lookback window so that CC is able to find data older than the configured window range.
 The values of `num.partition.metrics.windows`, `partition.metrics.window.ms`, and `metric.sampling.interval.ms` can be increased to achieve this.
 An example [recommended](https://github.com/linkedin/cruise-control/issues/1472#issuecomment-783813331) config that collects 1-week history for partitions would be (1) `metric.sampling.interval.ms=300000`, (2) `partition.metrics.window.ms=3600000`, (3) `num.partition.metrics.windows=168`.